What Makes a Highway? Noticing the Details

 What Can You Do If Design Played a Part in Your Accident?

 Since designing and repairing highways is the responsibility of government officials, usually the city or county public works department, filing a personal injury claim can be more complex.
 Some government entities are given legal immunity from lawsuits, unless you can prove that they neglected to fix a highway defect or design flaw.
-At Breyer Law Offices, P.C., our skilled team of Phoenix hazardous roadway attorneys will work with you to negotiate for the compensation you deserve.
+At The Husband & Wife Law Team, our skilled team of Phoenix highway accident attorneys will work with you to negotiate for the compensation you deserve.
 Contact our office today at (602) 457-6222 for a free consultation.

 Get Help Now